pfizer-opensource/bigwig-loader/README.md

 3. create the conda environment" `conda env create -f environment.yml`
 4. `pip install -e '.[dev]'`
 5. run `pre-commit install` to install the pre-commit hooks

+## Citing

+If you use this library

+Retel, Joren Sebastian, Andreas Poehlmann, Josh Chiou, Andreas Steffen, and Djork-Arné Clevert.
+“A Fast Machine Learning Dataloader for Epigenetic Tracks from BigWig Files.”
+Bioinformatics 40, no. 1 (January 1, 2024): btad767. https://doi.org/10.1093/bioinformatics/btad767.